 This report details a sales rep or sales team’s activities per day.
 They’re used to report the sales performed by one or multiple salespeople and detail the way the team is performing.
 These reports can include the amount of contact with potential clients, the leads qualified, and the sales.
-They may be produced by the sales managers or the sales reps themselves.
+They may be produced by the sales manager or the sales reps themselves.

-Since these reports are produced every day, they’re usually kept among the sales team or given to upper management, and they include as few details as possible.
+Since these reports are produced every day, they’re usually kept among the team or given to upper management, and they include as few details as possible.
 Typically, they’re not used to predict growth.
 Instead, they’re used as more of a constant update.